-Force Quit a Stuck Application on the iPhone / iPod Touch
+Force Quit a Stuck Application on iPhone, iPad, iPod Touch

 1. Hold down the sleep button until the red “slide to power off” slider appears (don’t swipe it)